h2oai/wave-amlb/README.md

 ├── waved
 └── www
 ```

-5. go to your wave directory
+5. Go to your wave directory:

 ```
 cd wave
 ```

-5. start the wave server by running
+6. start the wave server by running:
 ```
 ./waved
 ```